ooni/spec/nettests/ts-024-sni-blocking.md

 provide recommendations concerning detecting such false positives.

-- `"success.got_server_hello"`: we were able to get a TLS Server Hello back from the server, where the certificate was valid.
+- `"success.got_server_hello"`: we were able to get a TLS Server Hello back from the server, without any of the above errors.
 This is what we expect to happen when there's no interference.

 Any other value should be treated as `"anomaly.unexpected_failure"` by